Architecture

 Creating a Contract

-The getContract() factory function is the recommended method for creating type-safe contract instances.
-This factory handles the instantiation process by binding ABI methods to the contract address and configuring the underlying RPC provider for network communication.
-The resulting contract instance exposes all defined methods as strongly-typed functions, allowing full IntelliSense support and compile-time parameter validation.
+The getContract() factory function is the recommended approach for creating type-safe contract instances.
+This factory binds ABI methods to the contract address and configures the underlying provider for network communication.
+The resulting contract instance exposes all defined methods as strongly-typed functions, providing full IntelliSense support and compile-time parameter validation.

 import { getContract, IOP20Contract, OP_20_ABI } from 'opnet';